rayansyed/CO19/README.md

 # CO19
-COVID-19 application for latest news, finding nearby test centers and many more features!
+COVID-19 application for latest news, finding nearby test centers, helping people in need, and many more feautres!